factly/vidcheck/website/docs/ecosystem/projects.md

 # Projects

-Factly Tech Labs works on developing and managing various applications that will increase access to public data and information by making it easy, interactive and intuitive.
+Factly Labs works on developing and managing various applications that will increase access to public data and information by making it easy, interactive and intuitive.
 [Counting India](https://countingindia.com) is Factly’s first tool in its beta version that focuses on accessibility and data visualization of Census-2011 data.
 Factly is currently working on various applications that are in different stages of development.

 ## Maturity Levels

 We use the following phases to define the projects maturity:

 - **Sandbox:** Applications that are in an experimental phases.
 Completed PoC, but haven't deployed a usable product yet.
 Expect breaking changes and not suitable for Production usage.
-- **Incubating:** Deployed in Production at Factly or one major organization for less than a year.
+- **Incubating:** Deployed in Production at Factly or one major organisation for less than a year.
 Developed & maintained actively.
 High likelihood of breaking changes for backward compatability.
 Please reach out to the Factly Team on the [slack channel](https://slack.factly.org) before using the applications in a Production setting.
-- **Graduated:** Deployed in Production at Factly or multiple other organizations for over a year.
+- **Graduated:** Deployed in Production at Factly or multiple other organisations for over a year.
 Developed & maintained actively.
 Suitable for usage in Production.
 - **Retired:** Not actively developed and supported.
 Users will be provided enough notice before a service is ever retired.

 ## Dega

-Dega is a lightweight, scalable & high performant open-source publishing platform for small and medium scale news media organizations.
-The platform has various features built-in for fact-checking organizations.
-Dega supports managing multiple organizations and sites from the same portal.
+Dega is a lightweight, scalable & high performant open-source publishing platform for small and medium scale news media organisations.
+The platform has various features built-in for fact-checking organisations.
+Dega supports managing multiple organisations and sites from the same portal.
 It is developed for modern web features with all the publishing best practices built-in.
 The tool is written in Go & React.

 **GitHub Repositories:**
 - https://github.com/factly/dega-server